 Paid up capital can be just S$1 and you can increase it later if you wish, so that is not an issue.

-S2900-S$5000 is the average cost of incorporation provided by local agencies.
+S2,600-S$5,000 is the average cost of incorporation provided by local agencies.
 It should include company registration, government fees, and the first year of necessary services, such as nominee director, corporate secretary, and local address.
 The biggest part is the nominee director service.
-It costs at least S$2,000 plus you have to place a security deposit of another S$2,000.
+It costs at least S$1,800, plus many agencies ask you to place a security deposit of another S$2,000.
 The deposit works as insurance for the nominee, you get it back when his contract expires.
 A cheaper option is to hire someone you know to be the resident director.

 If you move to Singapore, you’ll also save on the nominee director service, but will pay for Employment Pass (S$800-S$1,500) and Dependant Passes (S$400-S$600).